Dogs Get Dry Eye Too...Some Breeds More Than Others

 Thick goopy discharge

 A sticky, goopy eye discharge known as mucoid ocular discharge is often the most common sign of dry eye in dogs.
-With dry eye, dogs can develop red, irritated eyes that are painful and inclined toward bacterial infections and corneal ulcerations.
+With dry eye, dogs can develop irritated red eyes that are painful and susceptible to bacterial infections and corneal ulcerations.
 Superficial corneal ulcerations can rapidly turn into deep ones that need surgical treatment to save the eye.
 If KCS is left untreated, the cornea will often become cloudy, with scarring over the surface and blood vessels growing across it.
 The corneal surface can even pigment and become so opaque that it obstructs vision.

 Treatment for Dry Eye in Dogs

 Fortunately, there are medications available to control the immune-mediated inflammation within the tear glands.
 Notice I said control, not cure.
-By suppressing the inflammation in the tear glands, the medication allows your dog to produce more of his own tears.
-There is no “cure” for dry eye in dogs, but it can be managed.
+By suppressing the inflammation in the tear glands, the medication allows your dog to produce more of their own tears.
+There is no “cure” for dry eye in dogs, but you can manage it.

 The most important factors in treating KCS are consistently applying the medications as prescribed and following up with your veterinarian to determine if the treatment plan is working as expected.
 Don’t give up if you don’t see instant improvement; it may take several weeks of consistent application of medication before you see a difference.